kapsner/docker_images/README.md

 - The [tag of the images](https://hub.docker.com/repository/docker/joundso/rdsc_rstudio_j/tags?page=1&ordering=last_updated) corresponds to the current R version.
 The R version in an image with the tag `4.1.2` is (of course) `R 4.1.2`.
 This also holds for sub-tags like `4.1.2.9001` where some changes in the image like different installed R packages might be the reason for the sub tag but the R version is still `4.1.2`.
 (Hint: All tags starting with `0.*.*` do not match this criteria.
 These images were built before this convention came up.)

+- If you want to run two (or more) instances of the image,
+  1. run `bash ./start_rdatascience.sh` to spin up the first container,
+  2. open the [`.env`](./.env) file and uncomment the section for the ports for the second instance,
+  3. comment out the ports for the first instance
+  4. run `bash ./start_rdatascience.sh` again to spin up the second instance (run `docker ps -a` to see if both containers are running).

+- To shut down the container(s),
+  1. run `bash ./stop_rdatascience.sh` to spin down the container with the currently enabled ports in the `.env` file
+  2. if multiple instances are running, open the [`.env`](./.env) file and uncomment the section for the ports of the second instance and comment out the ports of the last instance which is already shut down.
+Repeat these steps until all containers are shut down.
+  3. Run `docker ps -a` to see if all containers are shut down correctly.

 ## More Infos

 - About RStudio Server: <https://www.rstudio.com/products/rstudio/download-server/>